luoxisteven/CRUD-Demo/nodejs-back/README.md

 # Task Manager - Node.js

-A simple RESTful API for task management built with Node.js, Express.js, MySQL, and Sequelize.
+A simple RESTful API for task management built with Node.js, Express.js and Database MySQL, or MongoDB, or JSON.

 ## Features